Shippable/admiral/releaseNotes/master.md

 ${RES_VER_DATE}

 ## Features
-  - **Chrome addon and Chrome driver**: You can run selenium tests using Chrome in a headless mode.
+  - **Chrome addon and Chrome driver in language images**: You can run selenium tests using Chrome in a headless mode.

 ## Fixes
   - **simple title**: brief description